The hydrodynamics of stratified ultra-relativistic outflows and the origin of GRB X-ray plateaus: Constraints from the observed properties of X-ray plateaus

+The parameter ranges inferred from the X-ray plateau analysis have direct and robust implications for the RS emission.
+While the FS naturally dominates the X-ray band, the RS generically produces a much brighter component at low frequencies, with its peak emission falling in the mm band during the plateau phase.
+This behavior follows from two general properties of the RS in stratified outflows.
+First, at a given observer time, the RS processes a substantially larger number of electrons than the FS, since it sweeps through the ejecta rather than only the external material (Eq. \eqref{eq:reverse3}).
+Second, the typical electron LF in the shocked ejecta is significantly lower than in the FS (Eq. (\ref{eq:Lor})), which shifts the characteristic synchrotron frequencies of the RS to much lower values (Eq. (\ref{eq:reverse4})).
+As a result, the RS spectrum peaks at frequencies well below those of the FS, while maintaining a comparable or larger peak flux \citep{sari_impulsive_2000}.
 Fig.~\ref{fig:spectrum} illustrates a representative broadband spectrum of the FS and RS at $t\simeq1$ hr, while Fig. \ref{fig:lc} illustrates representative light curves in the X-ray, optical, and mm bands, during (and shortly after) the plateau phase.
-Both for fiducial parameters consistent with our inferred bounds: $p=2.1$, $\varepsilon_e=0.1$, $\varepsilon_B=10^{-2}$, $n=10^{-1}\,\mathrm{cm^{-3}}$, $E=10^{53}$ erg, $\gamma_{\min}=100$, $s=3$, and $z=2$.
-In these examples, the FS emission peaks in the optical band and dominates the X-ray emission, while the RS peak lies in the millimeter range, where it outshines the FS by more than an order of magnitude.
+Both are shown for fiducial parameters consistent with our inferred bounds: $p=2.1$, $\varepsilon_e=0.1$, $\varepsilon_B=10^{-2}$, $n=10^{-1}\,\mathrm{cm^{-3}}$, $E=10^{53}$ erg, $\gamma_{\min}=100$, $s=3$, and $z=2$.
+In these examples, the FS emission peaks in the optical band and dominates the X-ray emission, while the RS peak lies in the mm range, where it outshines the FS by more than an order of magnitude.
 At higher frequencies, the RS contribution declines rapidly and becomes negligible in the X-ray band.
-The prominence of the RS in the millimeter band is therefore a robust consequence of the ejecta stratification required to reproduce the X-ray plateau slopes.
-During the plateau phase, the RS millimeter emission is expected to persist as long as the RS crosses progressively slower ejecta, and to fade once this process ceases.
-This behavior implies a clear, testable prediction: GRBs exhibiting X-ray plateaus should be accompanied by a bright, long-lived millimeter component that is absent or significantly weaker once the plateau ends.
-Thus, early ($\sim$ hour) and sustained millimeter observations, particularly with facilities such as AtLAST \citep{mroczkowski_conceptual_2025}, can provide a sensitive probe of the stratified-ejecta interpretation of X-ray plateaus, complementary to constraints obtained from the X-ray band alone.
+The prominence of the RS in the mm band is therefore a robust consequence of the ejecta stratification required to reproduce the X-ray plateau slopes.
+During the plateau phase, the RS mm emission is expected to persist as long as the RS crosses progressively slower ejecta, and to fade once this process ceases.
+This behavior implies a clear, testable prediction: GRBs exhibiting X-ray plateaus should be accompanied by a bright, long-lived mm component that is absent or significantly weaker once the plateau ends.
+Thus, early ($\sim$ hour) and sustained mm observations, particularly with facilities such as AtLAST \citep{mroczkowski_conceptual_2025} or ALMA \citep{laskar_first_2018,laskar_alma_2019}, can provide a sensitive probe of the stratified-ejecta interpretation of X-ray plateaus, complementary to constraints obtained from the X-ray band alone.